 For devices with Home button like iPad and iPad mini.
 Press and hold Power Button and Home Button until you see the Apple logo.

 For devices with no Home button like iPad Pro and iPad Air.
 Press and hold either Volume Up or Volume Down button and the top button until the power off slider appears > Drag the slider and wait 30 seconds for your device to turn off.

 It’s effective to reset all settings when you have changed your iPad too much.
 Resetting all settings on your iPad won’t erase any data, this reset only clears any personalized settings that may have caused system functions or services to become incompatible.
 Go to Settings > General > Reset All Settings to make it.

-If none of methods above can help you solve “iPad keeps restarting” issue, the last method you can try is to restore your iPad to factory settings.
-This method can erase any settings that make your iPad keep restating as well as all your data.
+If none of the methods above can help you solve “iPad keeps restarting” issue, the last method you can try is to restore your iPad to factory settings.
+This method can fix all unknown errors that make your iPad keep restating but erase all settings and data on your iPhone.
 Thus, it is suggested to backup your iPad to avoid data loss first.

-AOMEI MBackupper, a professional backup and transfer tool for Apple users, is a good choice for you to backup iPad.
+AOMEI MBackupper, a professional backup and transfer tool for iOS devices, is a good choice for you to backup iPad.
 It is widely compatible, thus no matter your iPad mini or iPad Pro keeps restarting, you can rely on it.

 Download AOMEI MBackupper for free and start to backup your iPad.

-That’s top 4 method to fix iPad keeps restarting on iOS 13, 14.
+That’s the top 4 methods to fix iPad keeps restarting on iOS 13, 14.
 If it’s necessary, you have to restore iPad to factory settings.
 Besides, you’d better back up your iPad regularly so that you can restore iPad data as per your need.
 Has your problem been solved?
 For more queries, feedback and suggestions, feel free to leave your comments or contact us.
-We’ll be delightful to hearing from you.
+We’ll be delighted to hear from you.